dimitris2ks/Computer-Arch-Lab-3/README.md

 The conclusion we can come to, based on this table, is that McPAT computed all the data with values ranging about 20% lower than the actual published ones.
 The fact that the error in each case is practically the same can help us identify this error without knowing the actual published data of the processor unit, for example, in an experimental architecture undergoing tests before materialization.

 2. McPAT calculates the power dissipation of a processor model.
-Being aware of the power cost is one of the most critical advantages when designing a specific architecture model, because it can allow the architect to make desicions having an estimation of how the system distributes its supply power and how much unwanted power is being used.
+Being aware of the power cost is one of the most critical advantages when designing a specific architecture model, because it can allow the architect to make desicions having an estimation of how the system distributes its supplied power and how much unwanted power is being used.
 We can divide power dissipation in three main parts:

 ![McPAT power hierarchy](./image/mcpat_power.png)